Nina Brown Baker: Biography

 Baker had first submitted a story which was accepted when she was nineteen.
 She had earned twenty five dollars for a short story to Good Housekeeping.
 When she was no longer teaching Baker returned to writing and had various pieces published leading to her first mystery book for children in 1931.
 She wrote several similar mystery stories before moving on, in about 1940, to writing biographies of famous individuals aimed at young people.
 By the end of her career she had produced over 25 books.

 Personal life

-Baker married Sydney J. Baker in 1915.
+Baker married Sidney J. Baker in 1915.
 The couple had two daughters, Berenice and Nina.
 They moved around from Omaha to St. Louis and Chicago before settling in Brooklyn Heights in 1938.
-Baker died at home on September 1, 1957.
+Baker died at her home on September 1, 1957 in Brooklyn, aged 68.